Axolotl: Neoteny

-Most amphibians begin their lives as aquatic animals which are unable to live on dry land, often being dubbed as tadpoles.
+Most amphibians begin their lives as aquatic animals unable to live on dry land, often called tadpoles.
 To reach adulthood, they go through a process called metamorphosis, in which they lose their gills and start living on land.
-The axolotl is unusual in that it has a lack of thyroid-stimulating hormone, which is needed for the thyroid to produce thyroxine for the axolotl to go through metamorphosis; it keeps its gills and lives in water all its life, even after it becomes an adult and is able to reproduce.
-Neoteny is the term for reaching sexual maturity without undergoing metamorphosis.
+The axolotl is unusual in that it has a lack of the thyroid-stimulating hormone that triggers the thyroid to produce thyroxine, which is needed for metamorphosis to take place; instead, the axolotl keeps its gills and lives in water all its life, even after becoming an adult and able to reproduce.
+The trait of reaching sexual maturity without undergoing metamorphosis is called neoteny.

 The genes responsible for neoteny in laboratory axolotls may have been identified; they are not linked to the genes of wild populations, suggesting artificial selection is the cause of complete neoteny in laboratory and pet axolotls.
 The genes responsible have been narrowed down to a small chromosomal region called met1, which contains several candidate genes.

 Many other species within the axolotl's genus are also either entirely neotenic or have neotenic populations.
-Sirens, Necturus mudpuppies, and the troglobitic olm are other examples of neotenic salamanders, although unlike axolotls, they cannot be induced to metamorphose by an injection of iodine or thyroxine hormone.
+Sirens, Necturus mudpuppies, and the troglobitic olm are other examples of neotenic salamanders, although unlike axolotls they cannot be induced to metamorphose by an injection of iodine or thyroxine hormone.

-Neoteny has been observed in all salamander families in which it seems to be a survival mechanism, in aquatic environments only of mountain and hill, with little food and, in particular, with little iodine.
-In this way, salamanders can reproduce and survive in the form of a smaller larval stage, which is aquatic and requires a lower quality and quantity of food compared to the big adult, which is terrestrial.
-If the salamander larvae ingest a sufficient amount of iodine, directly or indirectly through cannibalism, they quickly begin metamorphosis and transform into bigger terrestrial adults, with higher dietary requirements, but an ability to disperse across dry land.
-In fact, in some high mountain lakes there live dwarf forms of salmonids that are caused by deficiencies in food and, in particular, iodine, which causes cretinism and dwarfism due to hypothyroidism, as it does in humans.